Almost every modern business relies on software tools to optimize business operations and provide a smooth customer experience.

 - Platform integrates easily with existing tech stack

-- Scalable software for businesses of all sizes
+- Scalable software for businesses of all sizes.

 While Salesforce is most widely known for its flagship CRM, the company offers a wide selection of products that can be used to greatly enhance the customer experience.

-This suite of CRM-based productivity tools can be used piecemeal, in conjunction with the rest of our tech stack, or as a single ERP system that connects all aspects of your business — from supply chain management to customer service — through a single platform.
+This suite of CRM-based productivity tools can be used piecemeal, in conjunction with the rest of your tech stack, or as a single ERP system that connects all aspects of your business — from supply chain management to customer service — through a single platform.